Therion (band): Symphonic metal beginning (1996–2001)

 In 1996, Therion recorded their experimental album Theli.
 The album heavily featured the vocals of two choirs, as well as vocals from Johnsson, Wawrzeniuk and guest vocalist Dan Swanö.
 The album featured keyboards and classic samples, which was labeled the "Barmbek Symphony Orchestra" after the subway station next to the studio.
 Jason Ankeny of Allmusic noted that the album "was almost universally acclaimed as the apex of Therion's career to date, fully realizing Johnsson's taste for elaborate, operatic grandeur".
-In a month, the album sold 75,000, more than double that of Lepaca Kliffoth.
+In a month, the album sold 20,000 copies.

 Personal issues plagued the band's members.
-Jonas Mellberg, who had joined as a guitarist from Unanimated, had severe alcohol problems, and walked out during the mixing and mastering sessions.
-Wawrzeniuk was busy with his studies, so Johnsson brought in more members for their tours, including Tommy Eriksson of Shadowseeds.
-Rosenberg's drinking problems got worse and he was fired from the band.
+Jonas Mellberg, who had joined as a guitarist from Unanimated, had severe alcohol problems, and walked out during the recording sessions of some cover songs in the Abyss Studio.
+Wawrzeniuk was busy with his studies, so Johnsson brought in session members for their tours, including Tommy Eriksson of Shadowseeds.
+Rosenberg also had drinking problems, which got worse during a European tour they did supporting Amorphis, so he was fired shortly after.
+The sales had gone up over 60.000 with the tour, more than triple that of Lepaca Kliffoth. which meant the band broke out from the underground and became an established name in the metal music business.

 In 1997, Therion released A'arab Zaraq - Lucid Dreaming, which contained unreleased songs from Theli, some covers, and Johnsson's soundtrack that he produced for a short art movie called The Golden Embrace.

 Johnsson noted that the next album, Vovin, was practically a solo album as it used studio musicians instead of the ones from the Theli tour, besides Eriksson, who provided some guitar support.
 Vovin was recorded at Woodhouse Studios; it involved a real string orchestra for the first time, and a "hand picked opera choir" which included Austrian singer Martina Hornbacher, and British vocalist Sarah Jezebel Deva.
 The album was released in 1998, and in two months, sales had reached 150,000 in Europe alone, doubling sales of Theli.

 The band toured with Moonspell and showcased Hornbacher and Deva on vocals.
 It brought in Sami Karppinen as the drummer, Kristian Niemann on guitar, and his brother Johan Niemann on bass.
 The album Crowning of Atlantis, released in 1999, was a mini-album that was padded to full-length with covers and live tracks.

 The band's next release, Deggial, involved the participation of a full orchestra.
 Johnsson noted it was 90% another solo album, but with a more permanent band lineup.
 Deggial sold more copies than Theli but not as many as Vovin.